Joanna KeelMay 22, 2024

 What is the Candidate Experience?

-This experience can look very different from organization to organization, depending on the quality and number of interactions each candidate has with a company during the recruiting process.
-Regardless of quality, the candidate experience influences:
+This experience can look very different from organization to organization depending on the quality and number of interactions each candidate has with a company during the recruiting process.
+Regardless if their experience is positive or negative, it influences:

 • What they say to others about your company and your hiring process